-William J. Nance - Mr. Nance was first elected to the Board in May 1996.
-Mr. Nance is also a Director of Santa Fe having held that position since May 1996.
-He is the President and CEO of Century Plaza Printers, Inc., a company he founded in 1979.
+William J. Nance -- Mr. Nance was first elected to the Board in May of 1996.
+Mr. Nance is also a director of Portsmouth.
+Mr. Nance is the President and CEO of Century Plaza Printers, Inc., a company he founded in 1979.
 He has also served as a consultant in the acquisition and disposition of multi-family and commercial real estate.
 Mr. Nance is a Certified Public Accountant and, from 1970 to 1976, was employed by Kenneth Leventhal & Company where he was a Senior Accountant specializing in the area of REITS and restructuring of real estate companies, mergers and acquisitions, and all phases of real estate development and financing.
-Mr. Nance is a Director of InterGroup and has held such position since 1984.
+Mr. Nance is also Director of InterGroup, and has held such position since 1984.
 Mr. Nance also serves as a director of Comstock Mining, Inc. Mr. Nance's extensive experience as a CPA and in numerous phases of the real estate industry, his business and management experience gained in running his own businesses, his service as a director and audit committee member for other public companies and his knowledge and understanding of finance and financial reporting, led to the Board's conclusion that he should serve as a director of the Company.